 Prior Permission Needed

-Usually, prior permission from the Central Authority for The Hague Evidence Convention, or Ministry of Justice, is not required for American attorneys to depose an American citizen residing in a European country.
-Some (The Netherlands for example) require no such permission, regardless of the witness’ nationality.
-Sweden requires prior permission to take any deposition whatsoever, be your witness a Swede, a Canadian, or a Bolivian residing in Stockholm.
-Typically, if prior permission is required, it should be requested at least six weeks before the proposed deposition.
-It is possible a court order may need to be included in the formal request.
+Many countries in Europe do not require prior permission from their respective Central Authority for The Hague Evidence Convention, or Ministry of Justice, for American attorneys to depose an American citizen residing in their country.
+Some countries (the Netherlands, for example) require no permissions whatsoever, regardless of the nationality of the witness.
+But many countries require prior permission to take depositions of their own citizens, or of third country nationals.
+For example, Sweden requires prior permission to take any deposition, be your witness a Swede, a Canadian, a Bolivian or an American residing in Stockholm.
+Typically, when prior permission is required, it should be requested at least six weeks before the proposed deposition.
+Sometimes it is necessary to a court order in the formal request.

-The U.K. makes depositions as easy as taking them in your own state.
+The U.K. makes taking depositions as easy as taking them in your own state, with no prior approval necessary for witnesses of any nationality.
 BUT, be aware, the court reporter MUST be a U.K stenographer.
 These prized professionals are in high demand, and are therefore booked ages in advance, so extensive planning is essential, and dates need to be solidified as early as possible.

 Contact the U.S. Embassy

-Some countries not only require permission from the Central Authority for The Hague Evidence Convention but are picky about from whom this request comes.
+Some countries not only require permission from the Central Authority for The Hague Evidence Convention but are picky about from whom they receive this request.
 You may need to get your Embassy to submit the request on your behalf before you can schedule the deposition.
 It is advisable to submit the request via the Embassy at least four weeks before the desired deposition date.